aquasecurity/tracee/docs/getting-started/kubernetes-quickstart.md

 We can start by launching a shell on the same node as tracee, and install `strace`, a debugging tool that should trigger the TRC-2 signature which detects use of PTRACE, and should not be running in your kubernetes cluster.

 ```
-[*] kubectl create deployment nginx --image=nginx  # creates a deployment
+kubectl create deployment nginx --image=nginx  # creates a deployment

-[*] kubectl exec -ti deployment/nginx -- bash  # get a bash into it
+kubectl exec -ti deployment/nginx -- bash  # get a bash into it

 $~ apt update && apt install -y strace
 $~ strace ls
 ...
 ```

-Now to confirm that tracee caught this malicious behavior we can check the logs of the pod:
+Now to confirm that tracee caught this malicious behavior we can check the logs of the pod again:

 ```
-[*] kubectl logs tracee-fcjmp –follow
+kubectl logs tracee-fcjmp –follow

 *** Detection ***
 Time: 2022-10-20T17:08:13Z